Adding Visual Effects

 I want to emphasize that this code is not a part of our browser—I’m simply using Python code to illustrate what Skia is doing internally.

-That Alphaf operation applies to pixels in one surface.
-But with SaveLayer we will end up with two surfaces, with all of their pixels aligned, and therefore we will need to combine, or blend, corresponding pairs of pixels.
+That Alphaf parameter applies to pixels in one surface.
+But with saveLayer we will end up with two surfaces, with all of their pixels aligned, and therefore we will need to combine, or blend, corresponding pairs of pixels.

-Here the terminology can get confusing: we imagine that the pixels “on top” are blending into the pixels “below”, so we call the top surface the source surface, with source pixels, and the bottom surface the destination surface, with destination pixels.
+Here, the terminology can get confusing: we imagine that the pixels “on top” are blending into the pixels “below”, so we call the top surface the source surface, with source pixels, and the bottom surface the destination surface, with destination pixels.
 When we combine them, there are lots of ways we could do it, but the default on the web is called “simple alpha compositing” or source-over compositing.
 In Python, the code to implement it looks like this:The formula for this code can be found here.
-Note that that page refers to premultiplied alpha colors, but Skia’s API does not use premultiplied representations, and the code below doesn’t either.
+Note that that page refers to premultiplied alpha colors, but Skia’s API generally does not use premultiplied representations, and this code doesn’t either.
+(Skia does represent colors internally in a premultiplied form, however.)

 class Pixel: